song2siren/llm-zoomcamp-music-theory-assistant/README.md

 - [Reproducibility](#reproducibility) TODO
 - [Best practices](#best-practices) TODO

-The score criteria (with self-evaluation and additional commentary) can be found in the [docs/project-evaluation.ipynb](notebooks/docs/project-evaluation.ipynb) notebook.
+The score criteria (with self-evaluation and additional commentary) can be found in the [Project Evaluation](/docs/project-evaluation.md) notebook.

-The code for evaluating the system can be found in the [notebooks/rag-test.ipynb](notebooks/rag-test.ipynb) notebook.
+The code for evaluating the system can be found in the [RAG Test](/notebooks/rag-test.ipynb) notebook.

 To launch [Jupyter Notebook](https://jupyter.org/) from inside Pipenv, do the following: